lewagon/dotfiles/01-Ruby/04-Hash-Symbols/04-Array-to-hash/README.md

 ## Background & Objectives

-Small exercises to make you manipulate arrays, hashes and blocks, and consolidate your ruby skills on this !
+Small exercises to make you manipulate arrays, hashes and blocks, and consolidate your ruby skills on this!

 ## Specs